12 Top-Rated Attractions & Things to Do in Bend, OR

 Mount Bachelor lies within the Deschutes National Forest and as a result, lodging is not available at the ski hill.
 However, Bend is just 22 miles away, and accommodation options in town are plentiful, with places to stay to match every budget.

 Where to Stay in Bend for Sightseeing

 Old Bend, near the Deschutes River, has the greatest concentration of restaurants and things to do.
 This is the best place to stay, but prices can be high.
 Quality mid-range and budget options can be found not far away, clustered along NE 3rd street, near NE Greenwood Ave.
 Another fun place to stay, near restaurants and shopping, is in the redeveloped Old Mill District, along the waterfront.

-- Luxury Hotels: The Oxford Hotel is right in the heart of Old Bend and bills itself as an "eco-chic" boutique hotel.
+- The Oxford Hotel is right in the heart of Old Bend and bills itself as an "eco-chic" boutique hotel.
 This luxury property is known for its large suites and a well-regarded restaurant.
 For those musically inclined, loaner Breedlove guitars are available for guests.

-- Mid-Range Hotels: The DoubleTree by Hilton in Old Bend, not far from Drake Park, offers spacious rooms, many with views to the Cascade Mountains.
+- The DoubleTree by Hilton in Old Bend, not far from Drake Park, offers spacious rooms, many with views to the Cascade Mountains.
 Complimentary bike rentals are available for guests.

-- Budget Hotels: Bend has an assortment of chain and privately-operated budget hotels.
-At the top-end of the budget category, the Red Lion Inn & Suites Bend is a large property with an outdoor pool and is home to the popular Bear's Den restaurant.
+- Bend has an assortment of chain and privately operated budget hotels.
+At the top-end of the budget category, the recently renovated Signature Bend is a large property with an outdoor pool and is home to the popular Bear's Den restaurant.

 - Nearby, on the same street is the Econo Lodge Bend.
 Offering excellent value and an outdoor pool, this hotel fills up most nights in high season.